Skip to content

 Beinn nan Caorach — common questions

-Beinn nan Caorach is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 14km with 635m of ascent and takes most walkers 4-7 hours.
-Terrain: The Glen Beag path is firm peat to its end.
+Beinn nan Caorach carries a 2/5 (moderate) grade on the OutdoorSCOT scale.
+Count on about 14km, 635m of ascent and a 4-7 hour day on the standard route.
+Underfoot: The Glen Beag path is firm peat to its end.

 Where do I park for Beinn nan Caorach?